pjmeca/volume-normalizer/README.md

 - [ ] Reduce image size
 - [ ] Optionally pass arguments to rsgain using environment variables
 - [ ] Omit previously scanned files (possibly by storing them in a SQLite database)

+## Special Thanks To

+- The [rsgain project](https://github.com/complexlogic/rsgain) for providing the core functionality of this image.
+- The [cron project](https://github.com/lnquy/cron) for offering an easy way to display cron expressions in a human-friendly way.